Union Investment

 Union Asset Management Holding AG (/de/) is the investment arm of the DZ Bank Group and part of the cooperative financial services network.
 It was founded in 1956 and is headquartered in Frankfurt.

-Trading in open-end funds occurs in part through the 1,101 credit unions in Germany (Volksbanken Raiffeisenbanken Co-operative, including Sparda-Banks, PSD-banks, etc.) and in part through the external services of Bausparkasse Schwäbisch Hall AG, DZ Bank Group's building society.
+The mutual open-end funds are distributed both through the over 640 Volks- und Raiffeisenbanken and via the sales force of Bausparkasse Schwäbisch Hall AG, and in part through the external services of Bausparkasse Schwäbisch Hall AG, DZ Bank Group's building society.

-The primary shareholders in Union Investment are DZ Bank with 54.44% and WGZ Bank (the central bank of the credit unions in the Rhineland and Westphalia) with 17.72%.
-Other shareholders include BBBank and the credit unions through their membership associations.
+The primary shareholders in Union Investment are DZ Bank with 72.37%, BBBank, and the credit unions through their membership associations.

-As of 30 June 2025, Union Investment has self-declared assets under management of approximately 511.2 billion euro.
+As of 31 December 2025, Union Investment has self-declared assets under management of approximately 534.6 billion euro.

 Subsidiaries

-Union Asset Management Holding AG has 15 subsidiaries, including:
+Subsidiaries under the umbrella of Union Asset Management Holding AG include: